 VCU employs a no car policy for first-year residential students.

-VCU encourages freshman residential students to take full advantage of academic and social activities around campus.
+VCU encourages freshmen residential students to take full advantage of academic and social activities around campus.
 For this reason, the university focuses on reducing the number of cars on campus.
-Besides being pedestrian friendly, VCU’s campus has other modes of transportation available, such as Zipcar, public transportation, rental bikes, and mass transit.
+Besides being pedestrian friendly, VCU’s campus has other modes of transportation available.

 - Parking decals cannot be purchased by other students for first year residential students.
-Violations of the protocol are pursued through the Student Code of Conduct and/or will result in revocation of future parking privileges.
+Violations of the protocol may be pursued through the Student Code of Conduct and/or may result in revocation of future parking privileges.